whylabs/whylogs/docs/index.rst

-..
-WhyLogs documentation master file
+.. whylogs documentation master file

-WhyLogs
+whylogs
 ==================

 *Profile and monitor your ML data pipeline end-to-end*

-WhyLogs is a library for building insights to your data and minimizing data monitoring issues in order to maintain quality and improve communication between teams.
+whylogs is a library for building insights to your data and minimizing data monitoring issues in order to maintain quality and improve communication between teams.
 To learn more about generating :ref:`validating <expectations>`, :ref:`documenting <data_docs>`, and :ref:`profiling <profiling>` your data, read our :ref:`intro` and our :ref:`getting_started` guide.